krish-r/vscode-toggle-terminal/README.md

 | `vscode-toggle-terminal.alignment` | Where to align the toggle button                                                                                                  | `left` (default), `right` | Thanks to [@thumperward](https://github.com/thumperward) for the contribution. |
 | `vscode-toggle-terminal.priority`  | Priority of the toggle button position in the status bar.
 (Higher values mean the toggle button would be shown more to the left.) | `0` (default)             |                                                                                |

-(Please Restart VS Code for the changes to take effect)

 ## Known Issues/Limitations

 -   Clicking on the toggle does not show/hide the terminal -